Introduction

 Observation

-It is bad practice to analyse and design elements in a frame for the single load case of all span loaded with the maximum loads.
-For the first load-case of all span loaded with maximum loads, the moments on the column on gridline 3 was equal to zero, this supports the argument that an internal column supporting equal beam lengths should be axially loaded, but we can see that this is not true considering the column developed a significant moment with the second and third load cases.
+It is bad practice to analyse and design elements in frames for the single load case of all spans loaded with the maximum loads.
+For the first load-case of all spans loaded with maximum loads, the moments on the column on gridline 3 was equal to zero, this supports the argument that an internal column supporting equal beam lengths should be axially loaded, but we can see that this is not true considering the column developed a significant moment with the second and third load cases.
 If we were to design this column with the first load-case only, the column will be under-designed.
 Thus, engineers should cultivate the habit of considering all possible load cases in order to determine the critical forces in the elements.

 No Column in a Frame Structure is Purely Axially Loaded